RobertMartinez/robertmartinez.github.io/_posts/2016-12-18-the-day-china-was-finally-easy-ish.md

 {% include image.html url="/images/dafen2-grizzly.jpg" description="The finished work, and the artists who worked on it.
 The paint was still drying on the edges as I picked it up." %}
 <br>

 What made this day stand out for me (and why I'm including it in this post) is how easy everything finally felt.
 Not only was I able to commission the cutest canine-aquatic themed oil painting this side of the Great Wall, I paid the down payment via WeChat transfer (like Apple wallet).
 The shop texted me when the painting was done, and I was able to get to/from the Village via Didi.
-For the unfamiliar, Didi is Uber, except [Didi bought out Uber] earlier this year(https://techcrunch.com/2016/08/01/didi-chuxing-confirms-it-is-buying-ubers-business-in-china/)<a id="20" href="#21">[2]</a>.
+For the unfamiliar, Didi is Uber, except [Didi bought out Uber](https://techcrunch.com/2016/08/01/didi-chuxing-confirms-it-is-buying-ubers-business-in-china/) earlier this year <a id="20" href="#21">[2]</a>.
 This was a necessary and hard fought China achievement and I was damn proud riding back from Dafen with little Grizzle's portrait in tow.

 {% include image.html url="/images/dafen3.jpg" description="A large format canvas piece I spotted on the way out." %}
 <br>